"Happy Tails & Happy Hearts"

 MaineVu Maine Coons is a Negative cattery for the Feline Leukemia Virus (FeLV) and the Panleukopenia Virus (FPV).

-We have one male (LA SGC Woodpile Muddy Waters of MaineVu, aka: Mojo) and three females (RW SGC MaineVu Gold Dust Woman, aka: Dusty), (CH MTNest Metallica of MaineVu, aka: Tallie) and (MTNest Yankee Rose of MaineVu, aka: Rosie).
+We have two males (LA SGC Woodpile Muddy Waters of MaineVu, aka: Mojo & MaineVu Ring O Fire, aka: Ringo) and four females (RW SGC MaineVu Gold Dust Woman, aka: Dusty), (CH MTNest Metallica of MaineVu, aka: Tallie) , (MTNest Yankee Rose of MaineVu, aka: Rosie) & (CH MTNest Blue Moon of MaineVu, aka: Luna).

 All of our cats are DNA Negative/Normal for HCM, hypertrophic cardiomyopathy and undergo an echo cardiogram every 1-2 years by a Board Certified Feline Cardiologist.
 Our kittens pedigree includes, not only the sire and dam screened normal, but so are the grandparents, great-grandparents, and other relatives.
 Documentation of the parents' heart screenings is provided to each kitten buyer.
 No breeder can absolutely guarantee a cat's heart won't develop heart disease, but we are more comfortable knowing that our breeding cats have normal, healthy hearts.